 This is where I get excited about my life.
 Or depressed, or confused, or any of the things that make me tick.
-Speaking of ticks.
-I was bitten by one in 2014 and contracted Lyme disease.
+Speaking of ticks, I was bitten by one in 2014 and contracted Lyme disease, but didn’t start treatment until mid-2015.
+Big mistake.
 I started this blog to talk about how I found joy while living with Lyme.
-Now I am trying to live life AFTER Lyme.
+Now I am trying to live life AFTER Lyme, if there is such a time.
 Like all things worthwhile, it ain’t easy.

 I am bouncing back from a particularly shitty relapse.
 I’m feeling overwhelmed and hopeless, like I can’t manage my own life anymore.
 The worst part of this relapse and aftermath has been mental.
 If you haven’t heard from me in a while, you are not alone.
 I prefer to be wiggy in private.
 To add to all this crap, it’s been four years since I was bitten by a tick.
 FOUR YEARS.
 I’ve read anecdotal evidence that people have relapses around the same time they were bitten.
 If so, it makes perfect sense that I relapse now.
 On top of that auspicious milestone, heat causes some Lyme patients (me included) to feel much worse.